Anidetrix/rollup-plugin-styles/README.md

 styles({
   mode: "inject", // Unnecessary, set by default
   // ...or with custom options for injector
-  mode: ["inject", { container: "body", singleTag: true, prepend: true }],
+  mode: ["inject", { container: "body", singleTag: true, prepend: true, selector: "#global" }],
   // ...or with custom injector
   mode: ["inject", yourInjectorFn],
 });